markkukuismin/BONE/README.md

 ReferenceData = read.table("ReferenceData.txt",colClasses = Classes,header=T)
 ```

-This package works initially with RUBIAS (dplyr data frame) file format.
+This package works initially with RUBIAS (a tibble data frame, see R packages dplyr or/and tidyverse) file format.
 Here is an example of four mixture individuals and one locus:

 ```
  sample_type repunit collection    indiv V315 V316